BryanRacic/biologidex/bookmark.md

       - remove friend
       - view dex
       - view taxonomic tree
-- allow modification of dex entries
 - retry if image id seems inaccurate
   - try different model/modify prompt
-  - manually lookup by common/scientific name
 - Feed of all friends new dex entries (sort by most liked vs newest)
   - Everyone can upvote a dex entry
     - Will be the image displayed on the tree